-Report after report, it is clear the current Blue Card system has a disproportionate impact on Aboriginal and Torres Strait Islander peoples.
-It is continuing to perpetuate the displacement of children away from their kin, culture and Country.
+The current Blue Card system has a disproportionate impact on Aboriginal and Torres Strait Islander peoples.
+It is continuing to perpetrate the displacement of children away from their kin, culture and Country.
 The residual and enduring impacts of historical practices within child protection, policing and justice systems, are well known.
-These systemic legacies of surveillance, interventionism, over policing and criminalisation of vulnerability continue to be experienced by Aboriginal and Torres Strait Islander peoples today.
+These systemic legacies of surveillance, interventionism, over policing and criminalisation of vulnerability continue to be experienced by Aboriginal and Torres Strait Islander people today.
 This is critical context for understanding why this particular reform of the blue card system is necessary.
-Focussing on incremental improvements to the cultural capability of the system or its actors is insufficient to mitigate the very real, human impacts for Aboriginal and Torres Strait Islander children, their families and communities of a process that is fundamentally not fit for purpose.
+Focussing on incremental improvements to the cultural capability of the system or its actors is sufficient to mitigate the very real, human impacts for Aboriginal and Torres Strait Islander children, their families and communities of a process that is not only culturally biased, but fundamentally not fit for purpose.